fishinwind/workshop/rst/Block_1/class-3.rst

 Sort Exercise
 -------------

-Print out the 10 states (1st column, contains spaces) with the highest income (3rd column) from states.tab using **sort** and piping to **cut**
+Print out the 10 states (1st column, contains spaces) with the highest income (3rd column) from states.tab using **sort** and piping to **cut**.

 Or, use **cut** and pipe to **sort** to do the same.

 Application (1)
 ---------------

-Let's use pipes (|) chained together to look see which transcription factor binding sites are the most common in a set of putative sites from ENCODE.
+Use pipes (|) chained together to look see which transcription factor binding sites are the most common in a set of putative sites from ENCODE.

   + data file available from http (wget)
   + compressed BED format (zless)